Current testing methodology is v1.2

 The LinkTap sprinkler met almost all those needs.
 It does have AA batteries but they last up to 2 years and if I put in rechargeable batteries then no fuss.

 LinkTap G2 features

-Here is a quick up front list of the features of the LinkTap G2 which I will go in to more detail on below.
-As you can see already the LinkTap meet all my immediate requirements for a smart irrigation controller with few exceptions.
+Here is a quick upfront list of the features of the LinkTap G2 which I will go into more detail about below.
+As you can see already the LinkTap meets all my immediate requirements for a smart irrigation controller with few exceptions.